Connections & Mounting

 Electronic Component Solar Panels can be mounted via an adhesive bond, mechanical fasteners, or lamination (thermal adhesive) onto a substrate.

-Panels are compatible with a wide range of adhesive materials, including PSA, acrylic, butyl, VHB, and others.
-Peel and stick options are available.
+Panels are compatible with a wide range of adhesive materials, including pressure-sensitive adhesives (PSAs) such as acrylic, butyl, VHB, and others.

 A wide variety of mechanical fasteners such as rivets, grommets, screws, clamps, velcro, etc. can also be used for mounting.
 In general, make sure fasteners are at least ¼” away from active solar material and busbars.